-I had an opportunity to get early access into Youropa and spend some time in its wacky, mind bending world.
-As the game begin, you get a glimpse of the Eiffel Tower being blasted by a bright orange beam of light and everything begins to float into the air as though France surrendered to gravity.
+I had an opportunity to get early access into Youropa and spend some time in its wacky, mind-bending world.
+As the game begins, you get a glimpse of the Eiffel Tower being blasted by a bright orange beam of light and everything begins to float into the air as though France surrendered to gravity.
 It is here that we meet our story’s protagonist: you – a humanoid, blank canvas, ready for a new coat of paint and an adventure to live!

 Youropa eases you into its puzzling – which, I have to say is some of the most unique I have seen in some time.
 The entire perspective of the terrain can change as you walk up ramps and onto walls.
 Be careful; though the streets and buildings of France’s fine city float in the air, there is still enough gravity left for you to plummet to the ground at the slightest misstep.

 Aside from the MC Escher, surrealist-style setting, the puzzling has a bit of an open world feel to it as some of a zone’s puzzles cannot be completed without actions taken within another zone.
 For example, one zone might have power panels which will lead back to another zone, providing power to a switch in another zone to open a doorway to yet another.